wp-plugins/udinra-all-image-sitemap/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0

-This plugin will help you generate Image Sitemaps (XML) for your WordPress blog from all images excluding the images from other
+This plugin will help you generate Image Sitemaps (XML) for your WordPress blog from all images.

-sources other than your website.

 == Description ==

-The plugin generates a XML Image Sitemap from the images used in your post excluding

-the images of advertising networks.It will create image sitemap from the images uploaded using Wordpress upload
+The plugin generates a XML Image Sitemap from the images used in your post excluding the images of advertising networks.It will create image sitemap from

-or from the images used in the post or pages but not uploaded using Wordpress upload.The images should be on your server
+the images uploaded using Wordpress upload and from the images used in the post or pages but not uploaded using Wordpress upload.The images should be on

-thus the sitemap only contains your images.The sitemap contains all the important tags like
+your server thus the sitemap contains only your images.The images from advertising networks,affiliate programs are not part of sitemap.

+The sitemap contains all the important tags like

 1.image location  (available in both versions downloadable from wordpress and Udinra) 2.image caption   (available only in free version downloadable from http://udinra.com/blog/udinra-image-sitemap)